hisarciklilar/quants_quest/README.md

 ## Future Additions
 - A visual progress bar at the bottom of the question area
+- A more informative message at the end of the quiz, evaluating the performance of the users (possibly through an if condition where the number of correct answers are related to different levels of performance (poor, medium, high, etc)).
+- Addition of new sets of questions by topic.
+- Students to be given the ability to choose which topic to practice.
+- Random question reveal from a bigger pool of questions so that users can repeatedly take the quiz but not face the same set of questions every time.

 ## Credits

 - _Quants Quest_ was suggested by  Microsoft Co-Pilot as the web platform name.